nicnilov/ABWProfilePatches/README.md

 The second part shows the accuracy of the profile.
 L\*(sRGB) is the luminance of the sRGB values and goes from 0 to 100.
 L\*(proj) is the scaled sRGB luminance and is calculated based on the intent of the printed image.
+In this case Relative Coloriemtric with BPC.

     Continuous slope, may be Relative Colorimetric with BPC RGB  L*(sRGB)  L*(proj)  L*a*b* (Measured)   Diff